 If all jobs finish before the grace period, the executor service stops without waiting any longer.
-If jobs are still running after the grace period, the executor service removes the scheduled tasks, and notifies the running tasks for interruption.
+If jobs are still running after the grace period, the executor service stops anyway and prints a message.

 When gracefulStop is false, the grace period is ignored.